brandstrat-sas/omldeploytool/ansible/README.md

 ![Diagrama deploy tool](./png/deploy-tool-ansible-deploy-instances-multiples.png)

-Then, for each running instance, a collection of components invoked as systemd services or docker-compose implement OMniLeads functionalities on the Linux instance (or set of instances).
+Then, for each running instance, a collection of components invoked as systemd services implement OMniLeads functionalities on the Linux instance (or set of instances).

 Each OMniLeads instance involves the following collection of components that are run on a container.
 It is possible to group these containers on a single Linux instance or cluster them horizontally in a configuration.